Tennessee woman still seeks answers after husband died, mistaken for another patient

 He says looking through the bill, there were a few things added that many lawmakers may not have been aware of.

 “I would almost call it abuse of the individuals and their patients: [for providers to] tell them that they are covered from all liability.
-That is not at all what the legislature intended to do.”
+That is not at all what the legislature intended to do,” Criswell said.

 Criswell even says other lawmakers have told him the bill may be worth revisiting.

-“Their comment was, ‘Well, if what you’re saying is true, next year we need some legislation to make sure that we can see if we can undo that.'”
+“Their comment was, ‘Well, if what you’re saying is true, next year we need some legislation to make sure that we can see if we can undo that,'” Criswell said.

 “I would love to get justice for my husband,” she said.